 Examine the drained gearcase lubricant for metal particles.
 A small amount of metal particles indicates normal gear wear.
 An excessive amount of metal filings or larger particles (chips) may indicate abnormal gear wear and should be checked by an authorized dealer.

 DRAINING GEARCASE

-- 1. Place outboard in a vertical operating position. - 2.
-Place a drain pan below outboard. - 3.
-Remove vent plug and fill/drain plug and drain lubricant.
+- 1. Place the outboard in a vertical operating position. - Remove the propeller.
+Refer to Propeller Replacement. - 3.
+Place the drain pan below the outboard.

+4. Remove the vent plug and fill/drain plug and drain lubricant.